Legal Blog

+Why is driving on rural roads sometimes more dangerous than on city streets?
 Often, drivers will feel like they are experiencing a high level of risk when they have to drive in the city, mostly due to the complexity of the roads and heavy traffic levels.
-If they get to drive on a rural road, they will feel much safer because it seems a lot simpler and there’s not nearly as many cars.
+If they get to drive on a rural road, they will feel much safer because it seems a lot simpler, and there are not nearly as many cars.

 Proximity to the hospital